aida-ugent/cross-domain-HTC/README.md

 ## 📊 Datasets

-This repository contains a collection of seven diverse datasets for hierarchical text classification, spanning legal, scientific, medical, and patent domains.
+We provide a collection of seven diverse datasets for hierarchical text classification, spanning legal, scientific, medical, and patent domains.
 Each dataset comes with gold-standard taxonomies, making them ideal for developing and evaluating hierarchical text classification methods.

 | Dataset | Domain | Documents | Labels | Hierarchy Depth | Avg Length |